-My Chi To is a corporate partner and a member of the firm’s Business Restructuring & Workouts Group.
-She has experience representing debtors, ...
+My Chi To is a corporate partner and a member of the firm’s Restructuring Group.
+She has experience representing corporations, creditors and investors ...

 Read Full Biography

-- Syncora Holdings, as insurer of power revenue bonds issued by PREPA, Puerto Rico’s troubled electric utility, in connection with the highly-publicized and complex restructuring negotiations relating to PREPA’s $9 billion of funded debt.
+- Syncora Holdings, as insurer of power revenue bonds issued by PREPA, Puerto Rico’s troubled electric utility, and the Commonwealth of Puerto Rico, in the ongoing highly-publicized and complex restructuring negotiations relating to PREPA’s and the Commonwealth’s extensive funded debt.

-- Oaktree Capital Management in connection with the Chapter 11 proceedings of Energy Future Holdings and its subsidiaries.
+- Oaktree Capital Management in the Chapter 11 proceedings of Energy Future Holdings and its subsidiaries.
 With over $49 billion in debt, EFH is the largest leveraged buyout ever to file for bankruptcy.
-Oaktree is one of the largest creditors in the case, holding over $2.9 billion of first lien debt.

-- The Special Committee of the Board of Directors of Essar Steel Algoma Inc. in connection with the company’s pending CCAA proceedings in Canada.
+- The Special Committee of the Board of Directors of Essar Steel Algoma in connection with the company’s CCAA proceedings in Canada.

 - American Airlines and AMR, as special aircraft counsel, in their successful Chapter 11 proceedings involving the restructuring of complex financing arrangements relating to more than 400 aircraft generating savings in excess of $1.8 billion and to the raising of more than $9 billion of new financing through various capital markets, syndicated lending and other financing transactions.
 This restructuring was honored by Turnarounds & Workouts as one of a dozen “Successful Restructurings – 2013.”